-FOR RENEWALS OF PRIOR AUTHORIZATION FOR AN ANTIBIOTIC, GI AND RELATED AGENT FOR AN INDICATION OF IBS-D: The determination of medical necessity of a request for renewal of a prior authorization for an Antibiotic, GI and Related Agent for an indication of irritable bowel syndrome with diarrhea (IBS-D) that was previously approved will take into account whether the member:
+FOR RENEWALS OF PRIOR AUTHORIZATION FOR AN ANTIBIOTIC, GI AND RELATED AGENT FOR AN INDICATION OF IBS-D OR SIBO: The determination of medical necessity of a request for renewal of a prior authorization for an Antibiotic, GI and Related Agent for an indication of IBS-D OR SIBO that was previously approved will take into account whether the member:

-- 1. Has documentation of a successful initial treatment course; AND - 2.
-Has documented recurrence of IBS-D symptoms; AND - 3.
-For Xifaxan (rifaximin), has not received 3 treatment courses in the member's lifetime; AND - 4.
-If a prescription for an Antibiotics, GI and Related Agent is in a quantity that exceeds the quantity limit, the determination of whether the prescription is medically necessary will also take into account the guidelines set forth in PA.CP.PMN.59 Quantity Limit Override.
+- 1. For IBS-D, all of the following: - a.
+Has documentation of a successful initial treatment course, - b.
+Has documented recurrence of IBS-D symptoms, - c.
+Is prescribed the requested medication by or in consultation with a gastroenterologist, - d.
+For Xifaxan (rifaximin), has not received 3 treatment courses in the member's lifetime;

-NOTE: If the member does not meet the clinical review guidelines listed above but, in the professional judgment of the physician reviewer, the services are medically necessary to meet the medical needs of the member, the request for prior authorization will be approved.

-C. Clinical Review Process
+- 2. For SIBO, is prescribed the requested medication by or in consultation with a gastroenterologist; AND - 3.
+If a prescription for an Antibiotics, GI and Related Agent is in a quantity that exceeds the quantity limit, the determination of whether the prescription is medically necessary will also take into account the guidelines set forth in PA.CP.PMN.59 Quantity Limit Override. - NOTE: If the member does not meet the clinical review guidelines listed above but, in the professional judgment of the physician reviewer, the services are medically necessary to meet the medical needs of the member, the request for prior authorization will be approved. - C. Clinical Review Process